Dasor/Vulnhub-Writeups/writeups/bellatrix.md

 ```

-For me this machine very easy as the Dobby one it only adds more steps but none are difficult to achieve, however I reckon that this machine is really usefull to practise a lot of skills.
+For me this machine is very easy as the Dobby one it only adds more steps but none are difficult to achieve, however I reckon that this machine is really useful to practice a lot of skills.

-(EDIT): Hey the last step wasn't needed for root flag, as the machine was in spanish I though that when I executed sudo -l it meant you could execute this command as bellatrix but bellatrix is also the name of the machine.
+(EDIT): Hey the last step wasn't needed for root flag, as the machine was in Spanish I though that when I executed sudo -l it meant you could execute this command as bellatrix but bellatrix is also the name of the machine.
 So you can just go from lestrange to root without dirty pipe.
 And that's why sometimes you have to read carefully!
 Anyway great machine over all.